squillace/kube-scope-weave/README.md

 ## Known Issues

 - Detection of existing Scope installations is done by looking for the `frontend` endpoint in the current namespace.
 If it cannot be found, a new installation is created.
-- Currently, the default namespace is used.
+- Currently, the default namespace is used in the Kubernetes extension.
 This will be a selection in the future.

 ## Release Notes